How To Get Rid of Spider Webs

 Ok, so spiders webs are taking over your property.
 Sprays aren’t working.
 When you remove them with a brush, they are back the next day.
 It can often feel like they can’t be stopped.

-As third-generation natives of West Palm Beach, we’ve been there.
+As third-generation natives of South Florida, we’ve been there.
 So have our parents and our grandparents.
-Over many years of dealing with spiders in South Florida, we’ve perfected how to control them and how to keep their webs away from your home.
+Over many years of dealing with spiders in St. Lucie, Martin, Palm Beach and Broward counties, we’ve perfected how to control them and how to keep their webs away from your home.

 Where Do Spiders Come From?